EtiamSani/Project-my-therapist-back/README.md

 ## How to install the project ?

-1. Clone the repository in your terminal type :
+1. Clone the repository in your terminal:
 ```
 git clone git@github.com:EtiamSani/Project-my-therapist-back.git
 ```
-2. To install all the dependensis :
+2. Install all the dependencies:

 ```
 npm i